Peacemaking at Forest Hill Church

 Some of the earliest activism that set Forest Hill apart as a congregation dedicated to social justice was its commitment to peacemaking initiatives.

 The annual offering for the Presbyterian Peacemaking Program is received on World Communion Sunday.
 Recognizing that each is essential to the other, the Peacemaking Program supports ministries to alleviate conflict, end abuses, and build trust at home and abroad.
-Details can be found on the Justice & Mission hallway bulletin board.

-A Commitment to Peacemaking at Forest Hill Church
+Commitment to Peacemaking at Forest Hill Church

 Twenty-five years ago Forest Hill Church in Cleveland Heights, Ohio, made a formal commitment to peacemaking through a statement approved by Session.
 Recognizing that our country is not at peace today and the threats to peace in the world have changed dramatically, the congregation decided to update its commitment to peacemaking.
 Forest Hill Church, in keeping with the similar commitments of the General Assembly, re-covenanted in October 2006 to be a peacemaking congregation.